-We have been so pleased with the apple butter our sweet little crabapples produced last month that we decided to make another batch.
+We have been so pleased with the instant pot crabapple butter our sweet little crabapples produced last month that we decided to make another batch.
 After picking, washing, and coring over 10 gallons of crapples I think we are finished for the season, but before I hand over the remaining apple harvest to our backyard critters I want to add the recipe here.

 Perhaps you have a crabapple tree weighed down by a huge harvest of fresh apples, too.
 Maybe, like me, you see all of those little apples and just can’t bear to let all of that fruit go to waste without at least giving some attempt to preserve a few of them.